tanmoyie/Bayesian-Inference-Modeling/README.md

 ## Action
 1. Based on Monte Carlo Simulation (implemented using distribution of feature variables, and outputs obtained from engineering model), 3100 scenarios is generated
-2. Bayesian Inference model is implemented using Naive Bayes Classifier
+2. Bayesian Inference model is implemented using Naive Bayes Classifier.
+Multi-label: y = [y1, y2, y3] = [MCR, CDU, ISB].
+Each label can have multiple classes e.g. [OK, Consider, Go Next Season, Unknown, Not recommended]

 ## Result
 Based on oil and environmental conditions in Arctic, our model proposes which technology would be better to respond oil spill.
+The model has 0.79, 0.93 and 0.93 ROC-AUC score for different technologies.